How I lost 50 pounds as a nutritarian

-When juice is squeezed, processed, heated, and then stored in a refrigerator for weeks or months on end, it loses most of the beneficial micronutrients that are originally present in the orange.
+When juice is squeezed, processed, heated, and then stored in a refrigerator for weeks or months on end, it loses most of the beneficial nutrients that are originally present in the orange.
 They lose almost all of their micronutrients after processing.
-Oh ya, and then when you spray it with some vitamin D that was created in a lab, it’s nowhere near as effective or safe as when you get it from a natural food, like shiitake mushrooms.
+Oh ya, and then when you spray it with some vitamin D that was created in a lab, it’s nowhere near as effective or safe as when you get it from a natural food, like green veggies or shiitake mushrooms.

 Getting generous amounts of micronutrients per calorie with unprocessed, natural food is athe goal of the nutritarian diet style.
-That way, your body is nourished with a comprehensive array of both discovered and undiscovered nutrients in their natural states, just as nature intended.
-(Fuhrman ???)
+It is the biological goal of every human’s body, but most people don’t know it

-Check out this video about it.
-At a fundamental level, understanding the difference between macro and micro nutrients is what enabled me to lose 50 pounds and is a major factor in decision making based on how I eat today.
+Check out this short video about the relationship between macro and micro nutrients.
+At a fundamental level, understanding the difference between these two is what enabled me to lose 50 pounds and is a primary factor in my decision making m process when it comes to how I eat today.

 The ANDI Food Scoring System